 - To help lower the sodium, also omit the added salt and replace the spaghetti sauce with fresh tomato sauce and a dash of oregano and basil.
 This will change the taste, but it will still be delicious.

-- Eat one slice instead of 2 😉
+- To help lower everything, eat one slice instead of 2.

 - Whatever changes you make to your Italian Deer Meatloaf, you can recalculate the nutrition facts at myfitnesspal.com